We Asked 14 of the Chicest People We Know for Their Best Hosting Tips

 We may earn revenue from the products available on this page and participate in affiliate programs.

 If you’ve never done it before, throwing a dinner party for six-plus sounds like serious business, the kind best reserved for Emily Gilmore types, who perpetually have stacks of fancy linens and drawers of fish forks at the ready.
 The idea conjures images of well-dressed women and men swanning about a jam-packed room, sipping custom cocktails and doling out charming niceties with equal aplomb.
 Of course, this is (usually) not the case—but it doesn’t make the concept of hosting any less stressful.

 We hear you, and we’re here to help.
-Ahead of peak entertaining season—read: the holidays—we’ve summoned the advice of 11 of the chicest people we know from across a number of industries.
-From their time-saving tips to when it’s appropriate to serve pigs in a blanket (answer: always), they’ve got you covered.
+Ahead of peak entertaining season—read: the holidays—we’ve summoned the advice of 14 of the chicest people we know from across a number of industries.
+From their time-saving tips for when it’s appropriate to serve pigs in a blanket (answer: always) to how to seat your guests, they’ve got you covered.

 Always put food on the table to interact with and enjoy.
-Use brightly colored hummus as decor, or even create a tablescape with herbs and put knives next to everyone’s place setting, so they can choose what they want in their soup.
+Use brightly colored hummus as decor, or even create a tablescape with herbs and put knives next to each guest’s place setting, so they can choose what they want in their soup.
 At my last dinner party, I put a paintbrush next to everyone’s fork and decorated the table with lots of farmers’ market breads.
-I added saffron to one butter, watercress to another, and black sesame to the last, then encouraged my guests to use their paintbrush and experiment with their butters and breads.—Claire Olshan, founder of Fivestory and Dada Daily
+I added saffron to one butter, watercress to another, and black sesame to the last, then encouraged my guests to use their brush and experiment with the butters and breads. —Claire Olshan, founder of Fivestory and Dada Daily

 I’m the world’s crappiest host!
 I find entertaining kind of hard, so I set the table the night before.
 I cut up all the vegetables for salads and store them in reusable containers, and purchase a precut fruit platter and cake so that I can focus on the mains. —Tali Roth, interior designer